SLMillar/unity-setactive/en/step_1.md

 You can use `SetActive(true)` to activate a GameObject and `SetActive(false)` to deactive a GameObject so that it doesn't appear.

-You can use `SetActive` on a public variable and drag a GameObject in the Inspector:
+You can use `SetActive` on a public variable and drag a GameObject into the Inspector:

 --- code ---
 ---